General information on Seizures

 Maintaining a Seizure Log

-Your veterinarian is an important partner in controlling your pet’s seizures.
-This means going in for regular check ups.
-It also means blood work to check for blood levels of medications as well as any side effects.
-Generally blood work is recommended after any change in medication dose, and twice a year on a routine basis.
+A veterinarian is an important partner in controlling seizures.
+That often includes regular checkups and blood tests to monitor medication levels and detect side effects.
+In general, blood work is recommended after any medication dose change and twice a year as part of routine care.

-Ask when you make the appointment how long the appointment will take.
-Some blood test can take several hours to perform.
+When scheduling, ask how long the appointment may take.
+Some blood tests take several hours to perform.